yannick-c/yannick-couzinie.github.io/_publications/2021-weakly-reinforced-polya-urns-on-countable-networks.md

 Abstract
 ======
 We study the long-time asymptotics of a network of weakly reinforced Pólya urns.
-In this system, which extends the WARM introduced by R. van der Hofstad et. al. (2016) to countable networks, the nodes fire at times given by a Poisson point process.
-When a node fires, one of the incident edges is selected with a probability proportional to its weight raised to a power α<1, and then this weight is increased by 1.
+In this system, which extends the WARM introduced by [R. van der Hofstad et. al.
+(2016)](https://projecteuclid.org/journals/annals-of-applied-probability/volume-26/issue-4/Strongly-reinforced-P%c3%b3lya-urns-with-graph-based-competition/10.1214/16-AAP1153.full) to countable networks.
+The nodes fire at times given by a
+Poisson point process.
+When a node fires, one of the incident edges is selected with a probability proportional to its weight raised to a power $$\alpha<1$$, and then this weight is increased by $$1$$.

-We show that for α<1∕2 on a network of bounded degrees, every edge is reinforced a positive proportion of time, and that the limiting proportion can be interpreted as an equilibrium in a countable network.
-Moreover, in the special case of regular graphs, this homogenization remains valid beyond the threshold α=1∕2.
+We show that for $$\alpha<\frac12$$ on a network of bounded degrees, every edge is reinforced a positive proportion of time, and that the limiting proportion can be interpreted as an equilibrium in a countable network.
+Moreover, in the special case of regular graphs, this homogenization remains valid beyond the threshold $$\alpha=\frac12$$.